Super Yosakoi at Harjuku-Omotesando 2019

 Harajuku / Omotesando neighbourhood

-Celebrate summer at Harajuku and Omotosando in Tokyo, with the upbeat yosakoi dance.
+Celebrate summer at Harajuku and Omotosando in Tokyo, with the upbeat Japanese dance called “yosakoi”.

-Last year the popular annual festival took place with 106 yosakoi dance teams from Japan and overseas, drawing some 840,000 spectators.
+Every year, the popular festival brings together more than 100 yosakoi dance teams from Japan and abroad, drawing some 800,000 spectators.

 What is Yosakoi?